bb-io/docs/src/content/docs/apps/Blackbird Utilities.mdx

 - **Sanitize file name** removes any defined characters from a file name (without extension).
 - **Get file size** returns the size of a file in bytes.
 - **Replace using Regex in document** works only with text based files (txt, html, etc.).
 This action is similar to 'Replace using Regex' but works with files.
+- **Replace multiple Regex patterns in document** works only with text based files (txt, html, etc.).
+This action is similar to 'Replace multiple Regex patterns' but works with files.
 - **Extract using Regex from document** extract text from a document using Regex.
 This works only with text based files (txt, html, etc.) and is similar to 'Extract using Regex' but works with files.
 - **Unzip files** takes a ZIP archive and extracts the files inside into multiple files in Blackbird.
 - **Compare file contents** returns whether the content of the given files are equal or not.